k-galvin/archival/documents/Software-Requirements-Specification.md

 - **FR 10 (Style Correlation Analysis):** The system shall generate interactive charts showing movements and genres in different item categories.
 - **FR 11 (Temporal Intensity):** The system shall display a "Temporal Distribution" graph identifying the decades most represented in the collection.
+- **FR 12 (Global Provenance Mapping):** The system shall visualize the geographical origins of items on an interactive world map using coordinates derived from the 'City' metadata.

 ### Epic 5: Collections & Curation (Curation CSC)

-- **FR 12 (Spatial & Thematic Collections):** The system shall allow a user to create named collections (e.g., "Living Room Exhibition") and link items to them in a many-to-many relationship.
+- **FR 13 (Spatial & Thematic Collections):** The system shall allow a user to create named collections (e.g., "Living Room Exhibition") and link items to them in a many-to-many relationship.
-- **FR 13 (Relational Discovery):** The system shall identify and suggest "Related Items" based on shared design movements or creators.
+- **FR 14 (Relational Discovery):** The system shall identify and suggest "Related Items" based on shared design movements or creators.
   - **Edge Case:** If an item has no shared metadata with others, the system shall not suggest any related items.

+### Epic 6: Spatial Mapping (Blueprint CSC)

+- **FR 15 (Blueprint Visualization):** The system shall provide a virtual floor plan view ("Blueprint") that allows users to visualize their collection within a spatial 2D grid.
+- **FR 16 (Room Management):** The system shall allow users to create, name, and delete virtual 'Rooms' to define the topographical structure of their archive.

+### Epic 7: Identity & Security

+- **FR 17 (Secure Authentication):** The system shall provide a secure gateway for users to sign up, sign in, and maintain an active session.
+  - **Data Isolation:** All archival data must be programmatically restricted to the authenticated owner's ID.

 ### Authorization Roles